csinocruz/pretty-tutu-torials/pulsating-heart/README.md

 ## The Skin
 1. Link your stylesheet, `style.css`, to your html document.
-2. Give the body a background color
+2. Give the body a background color of your choosing
-2. Center your heart image on the page
+3. Center heart image on the page
+4. Add 3 classes to your image: `pulse`, `animated`, and `infinite`